Christofides algorithm: Approximation ratio

+The algorithm addresses the problem that T is not a tour by identifying all the odd degree vertices in T; since the sum of degrees in any graph is even (by the handshaking lemma), there is an even number of such vertices.
+The algorithm finds a minimum-weight perfect matching M among the odd-degree ones.

 Next, number the vertices of O in cyclic order around C, and partition C into two sets of paths: the ones in which the first path vertex in cyclic order has an odd number and the ones in which the first path vertex has an even number.

 Each set of paths corresponds to a perfect matching of O that matches the two endpoints of each path, and the weight of this matching is at most equal to the weight of the paths.
+In fact, each path endpoint will be connected to another endpoint, which also has an odd number of visits due to the nature of the tour.

 Since these two sets of paths partition the edges of C, one of the two sets has at most half of the weight of C, and thanks to the triangle inequality its corresponding matching has weight that is also at most half the weight of C.

 The minimum-weight perfect matching can have no larger weight, so w(M) ≤ w(C)/2.